 How to Make Easy Hummingbird Food.
-Save money and DIY hummingbird food for your feeder.
-Just two simple ingredients and SO easy to make.
+Save money and make hummingbird nectar for your feeder.
+Just two simple ingredients, and it’s so easy to make.

 Watching the hummingbirds fly around outside signals the return of spring for me.

 We have two hummingbird feeders.
-One hangs outside the door to our dining room and the other is on our front porch.
+One hangs outside our dining room door, and the other is on our front porch.

 Many feeders come with a package of hummingbird food powder that you dissolve in water.
-It turns the water red and has all kinds of strange stuff in it that I cannot pronounce.
+It turns the water red and contains all kinds of strange substances that I cannot pronounce.
+Red food coloring should never be part of your own hummingbird nectar.

-I did some reading and found out the red dye in the pre-made food may not be all that good for the birds.
+I did some research and found that the red dye in pre-made food may not be good for the birds.

-I knew you could make your own hummingbird food from sugar and water, but I didn’t know exactly how to make it.
+I knew you could make homemade nectar from sugar and water, but I didn’t know exactly how to make it.
 After some research, I was super excited to find out it is really easy and inexpensive to make.

 Ingredients: